Jesusbill/ifc2ca/README.md

 ---

 ### Current Status
+_As of 26/02/20:_
+- Added portal example
+- Added I profile
+- Modified material and section schema with mechanical and common properties
+- Added geometry identification for point connection from representation
+- Added connections along with supports based on the number of elements a connection is applied to
+- TO DO: Implement connections and supports with elastic stiffness input as spring elements

 _As of 09/02/20:_
 - Loads, load cases and load case combinations added in the example `inputDataCA.json` file
 - Implementation in BlenderBIM under way